tyVespA/designo/README.md

 conditional styles

 todo:
+change images in linksCardsSection using picture fix sections bottom-margins on mobiles

+Footer:
+create function to calculate margin-top and padding-top values depending on if banner is showing or not and an increased margin top for narrower mobiles (378- px)

+set a fixed height for maps so no content shift during load

+done:
 remove leafs in mobiles
+footer logo bugged (?)
-change images in linksCardsSection using picture fix sections bottom-margins on mobiles links card section should be its own component footer logo bugged (?)
+links card section should be its own component

-set a fixed height for maps so no content shift during load